WolfangAukang/csrf-magic/README.md

 3. CONFIGURE

+**NOTE:** The instructions below are for ezyang's repository.
+As this library is now OO related, you can override the methods by creating a subclass extending `\CsrfMagic\Csrf`.

 csrf-magic has some configuration options that you can set inside the csrf_startup() function.
 They are described in csrf-magic.php, and you can